maxim111333/incubator-aurora/docs/update-heartbeat.md

 ```
  /**
   * Allows progress of the job update in case pauseIfNoHeartbeatsAfterMs is specified in
   * JobUpdateSettings.
-Resumes progress if the update was previously paused.
+Resumes progress if the update was previously blocked.
   */
   Response heartbeatJobUpdate(1: string updateId, 2: SessionKey session)
 ```